How to Pack a Backpacking Pack for a Multi-Day Hiking Trip

 A woman backpacks through Sequoia National Park wearing a red backpacking pack

-Sometimes a backpacking pack can be a literal pain in the neck.
+Sometimes a backpacking pack can be a literal pain in my neck.
 That’s why it’s essential to learn how to pack a backpacking pack properly and evenly distribute the weight – so you can hike longer and pain-free.

-While you may think you can just shove everything in your pack and call it a day, intentionally packing your pack so the weight is balanced, and so the items you need most are easily accessible, can make a big difference.
+While you may think you can just shove everything in your pack and call it a day, I’ve learned that intentionally packing my pack so the weight is balanced – and so the items I need most are easily accessible – makes a big difference.
+Even with a lot of gear, it’s possible to feel like I’m carrying a lighter load when I have a well-packed bag.

-All it takes is a little time and practice (and the tips in this post) to learn a system that works best for you.
+There are some best practices and general rules I always try to stick to every time I load up my pack so it’s easier on my body.
+All it takes is a little time and practice (and my tips in this post) to learn a system that works best for you and avoid this common beginner backpacking mistake.

-So, if you’re new to backpacking or just want to brush up on your skills and backpack in more comfort, keep scrolling to learn how to pack a backpacking pack for a multi-day hiking trip.
+So, if you’re new to backpacking or just want to brush up on your skills and backpack in more comfort, keep scrolling to learn how I pack my backpacking pack for a multi-day hiking trip.
+The list of items may be a little different than yours, but it should serve as a handy guide when you’re organizing for your next trip.

-1. Lay out All of Your Backpacking Gear
+1. Take Stock of Your Gear

 Since backpacking the JMT, I’ve learned how to shed some weight from my pack, invested in some lightweight backpacking gear, and developed an efficient system for packing.